Yemaek: Legacy

-It's claimed the earliest attestations for Korea in occidental sources appear in the Theophylact Simocatta Historiae.
+It is claimed the earliest attestations for Korea in occidental sources appear in the Theophylact Simocatta Historiae.
 Michael and Mary Whitby's translation attests: "Others of the Avars, who declined to humbler fortune because of their defeat, came to those who are called Mucri; this nation is the closest neighbour to the men of Taugast; it has great might in battle both because of its daily practice of drill and because of endurance of spirit in danger."
-Their footnote identifies "Mucri" as a nation in the Korean peninsula and " Mουκρί" (the original text in Greek) are further hypothesised to refer to Gogooryo since 𐰋𐰇𐰚𐰠𐰃 (Bökli) is attested to be Old Turkic for Gogooryo.
-Due to how highly restrictive Old Turkic were in which consonant words could begin with, it's been reconstructed that the exonym for Gogooryo by Avar were pronounced "Mökli," thus "Mουκρί" in antiquity Greek.
+Their footnote identifies "Mucri" as a nation in the Korean peninsula and " Mουκρί" (the original text in Greek) are further hypothesised to refer to Goguryeo since 𐰋𐰇𐰚𐰠𐰃 (Bökli) is attested to be Old Turkic for Goguryeo.
+Due to how highly restrictive Old Turkic were in which consonant words could begin with, it has been reconstructed that the exonym for Goguryeo by Avar were pronounced "Mökli," thus "Mουκρί" in Greek.

-It's recorded in the Emperor Gwaɳgaeto Stele that: "祖王 'the earliest king' and 先王 'earlier kings' only had 舊民 'the subjects of old' from nigh and yonder guard and clean their tombs.
-I worry my subjects [too] will grow impoverished and exhausted.
-If someone were to protect my resting place after my death, you shall order only the 韓 Han and 穢 Ye I've snatched in propria persona to prepare the burial duties of guarding and cleaning my tomb."
-This stele has been used to interpret the 天下觀 'worldview under the Sun' of Gogooryo. 天下觀 is a Sinosphere ideology that there can exist one centre 'under the Sun.'
-Hence, it's been hypothesised Gogooryo considered Han and Ye within their sphere of influence and thus, they were the centre under the Sun of Yemaek and Han.
-Ergo, since Silla too argued for 三韓一統 'union of the three Han after their unification, it's been argued the three kingdoms recognised a broadly shared ethnic identity.